-In 1972 when the entire City of Cape May was placed on the National Register of Historic Sites, The Mainstay was one of sixteen buildings in the City selected to be recorded by The Historic American Buildings Survey.
-Architectural plans of the building and important historic details where carefully prepared and are now stored in the Library of Congress.
+In 1972 the entire city of Cape May was placed on the National Register of Historic Sites.
+The Mainstay was one of sixteen buildings in the city selected to be recorded by The Historic American Buildings Survey.
+Architectural plans of the building and important historic details were carefully prepared and are now stored in The Library of Congress.

-Tom and Sue continued to own and operate The Mainstay Inn until April of 2004, when all three properties were purchased by David and Susan Macrae.
-Today, The Mainstay Inn is run by long time Mainstay assistant innkeeper, Diane Clark with the same level of commitment to hospitality and historic preservation as before.
+Tom and Sue continued to own and operate The Mainstay Inn until April of 2004, when the properties were purchased by David and Susan Macrae.
+In March of 2014 the Inn was sold to the current owners, Pete & Esther Scalone of McLean, VA.
+Together with Longtime Innkeeper, Diane Clark, they continue the historic traditions and commitment to hospitality worthy of this special place.